 I’ve heard recorded birds calls I couldn’t distinguish by ear but the sonograms (graphical representations of sound) showed clear variations my hearing wasn’t sensitive enough to notice.
 Maybe if I had Towhee ears I’d be in on the joke.

 When Dash and I returned home I had the strangest craving for a cup of tea (strange because I don’t even like tea).

-Start your day with a little Next-Door Nature—click the “subscribe” link in the upper right-hand corner of this page and receive notifications of new posts!
+Who’s playing telephone in your neighborhood?
+Share your experiences and comments below!
+And if you’d like a little Next-Door Nature delivered right to your inbox, click the “subscribe” link in the upper right-hand corner of this page to receive notifications for new posts!

 [© 2018 Next-Door Nature, Sidewalk Zendo.
 Reprints welcomed with written permission from the author.
 Thanks to the following photographers for making their work available through the Creative Commons license: Pat Gaines, Alberto_VO5, devra, Mike’s Birds, Amanda, Ken Schneider, marneejill, and Keith Carver.]